WHAT IS MICRONEEDLING AND DO I NEED IT?

 I’ve performed hundreds of microneedling procedures for my clients, and the general consensus is that it’s almost completely painless.
 We use a topical cream to numb the skin first, so for most patients, all they feel is a vibrating pressure in the affected area.
 If like Kim Kardashian, you choose to have the procedure done without a topical anesthetic, I imagine it might be very uncomfortable, but happily, none of my clients has ever gone this route!

 So that’s the down-low on microneedling!
-If you’d never dream of shedding blood to improve your skin, I have a few products I recommend below that will help reduce fine lines and wrinkles without the need for a microneedling procedure.
+If you’d never dream of shedding blood to improve your skin, I have a few products I recommend that will help reduce fine lines and wrinkles without the need for a microneedling procedure.
+Call today for a complimentary consultation 208-237-3749.